About Me

 Headshot photo on the homepage by Laura Yost Photography.

-The photo on the About page is from the Public Scholarship Practice Space (PS2) at the Center for the Humanities, CUNY Graduate Center.
+The photo on the About page is courtesy of the Public Scholarship Practice Space (PS2) at the Center for the Humanities, CUNY Graduate Center.